The Office of Career Strategy is dedicated to assisting you as you

 Second, a summer experience is a successful one if it provides you with information that helps you focus your professional ambitions.
 Ideally, you'll return to campus with information on at least one question you have about your career goals (for example, you might explore your interest in a certain subject matter, work in a geographic location you're considering after graduation, or compare practice in the public interest with what you observed in a pre-law-school job in the private sector), an appreciation of the difference between the study of law and the practice of law, and the beginnings of a professional network.

 FINANCIAL SUPPORT: Financial support for students accepting unpaid summer positions is available, but very limited; in most cases one must accept the summer position before an application for funding can be submitted.
 The Public Service Law Network (PSlawnet.org) collects summer funding resources; we recommend you also check with state and local bar associations.
 W&L’s Shepherd Poverty Program offers a few federal work study positions to law students working in pre-approved summer internships with organizations addressing the legal needs of the poor.
 OCS issues a few funding awards to students working in the public sector – preference is given to 2Ls and to those working in legal aid and public defender offices.
-Detailed information on how to apply will be provided in January; as a general reference, review last year's memorandum.
+Detailed information on how to apply will be provided in January.
 Finally, PILSA, the Public Interest Law Students Association, raises funds each year to provide grants to students.
 Watch for information on the application process from PILSA in spring.

 ACADEMIC CREDIT: Academic credit is available for summer study abroad and certain summer internships.
 Details about the policy are made public in January; as a general introduction, visit this Law Records webpage.